Table of Contents

 Definition of Sarcoidosis

-Sarcoidosis is a multisystem disease whose genesis is not yet completely known and which is characterized by non-caseating granulomas in the affected organs.
-The main locations for this disease to manifest itself in are the lungs and the hilar lymph nodes.
-One has to differentiate between acute sarcoidosis (also includes Löfgren’s syndrome, a special form of the disease) and chronic sarcoidosis.
-It is important to understand that acute and chronic sarcoidosis progress differently, usually independent of one another.
-The chronic form of this disease does not follow the acute form of the disease, as is typical in many other illnesses.
+Sarcoidosis is a multisystem disease whose genesis is not yet completely known and that is characterized by noncaseating granulomas in the affected organs.
+The main manifestations of this disease occur in the lungs and the hilar lymph nodes.
+It is important to differentiate between acute sarcoidosis (which includes Löfgren’s syndrome, a special form of the disease) and chronic sarcoidosis.
+It is also important to understand that acute and chronic sarcoidosis progress differently, usually independently of one another.
+The chronic form of this disease does not follow the acute form of the disease, as is typical with many other illnesses.

 Epidemiology of Sarcoidosis

-Sarcoidosis is among the most frequent interstitial lung diseases, with an incidence of 10 in 100,000 per year in Western Europe.
-While considering this number, one has to assume that there are a high number of individuals who have the disease but are not diagnosed.
+Sarcoidosis is among the most frequent interstitial lung diseases, with an annual incidence of 10 in 100,000 population in Western Europe.
+While considering this number, one has to assume that the number of individuals who have the disease but are not diagnosed is high.
 Sarcoidosis usually peaks between the ages of 20 and 40 and affects women slightly more frequently than men, especially the acute form of the disease.

 Etiology of Sarcoidosis

 The cause of sarcoidosis is not yet known.
-Various theories, however, describe a multifactor genesis in which, both genetic predispositions as well as certain environmental factors, seem to be relevant.
-In many cases, family members of an affected patient acquire the disease as well.
+Various theories, however, describe a multifactor genesis in which both genetic predisposition and certain environmental factors seem to be relevant.
+In many cases, family members of an affected patient also have the disease.
 Furthermore, studies have shown that a mutation of the gene BTNL2, as well as the HLA-DQB1 variant of the gene HLA, are associated with an increased risk for the disease.

-The increased occurrence of the disease among hospital nursing staff members, the role of bacterial nucleic acids, or inhalation of talc or aluminum gathered from the patient’s medical history, all point to the influence of many environmental factors.
+The increased occurrence of the disease among hospital nursing staff members, the role of bacterial nucleic acids, and evidence of inhalation of talc or aluminum gathered from the patient’s medical history all point to the influence of many environmental factors.

 Pathology and Pathophysiology of Sarcoidosis

-Note: Histologically, in cases of sarcoidosis, non-caseating granulomas are present, while in cases of tuberculosis, the granulomas are caseating!
+Note: Histologically, in cases of sarcoidosis, noncaseating granulomas are present, whereas in cases of tuberculosis, the granulomas are caseating.

 Symptoms of Sarcoidosis

-While it would be best to further differentiate between acute and chronic sarcoidosis, there are some general symptoms that many patients with sarcoidosis display:
+While it would be best to further differentiate between acute and chronic sarcoidosis, there are some general symptoms displayed in many patients with sarcoidosis, including the following: